 The US Department of Education’s (ED) NRS (National Reporting System) Technical Assistance Guide for Performance Accountability (NRS TA Guide, March 2021) provides guidance to states on Workforce Innovation and Opportunity Act (WIOA) Title II performance accountability and augments Office of Career, Technical, and Adult Education (OCTAE) Program Memorandum 17-2.
 The NRS TA Guide describes the methodologies for collecting and reporting measures and for reporting tables for AEL.

+Office of Career, Technical, and Adult Education Program Memorandum 17-2, issued December 19, 2016, revised September 15, 2022, and titled “Performance Accountability Guidance for Workforce Innovation and Opportunity Act (WIOA) Title I, Title II, Title III, and Title IV Core Programs.”
 OCTAE Program Memorandum 17-2 provides sub-regulatory guidance on the performance accountability requirements in WIOA §116 and associated WIOA regulations.
 This guidance corresponds to the guidance provided in US Department of Labor (DOL) Training and Employment Guidance Letter 10-16, Change 1, which has the same title as the OCTAE memorandum; the only difference is that the unique cover letters written by ED and DOL affect the pagination.

 OCTAE Program Memorandum 19-1, issued December 19, 2018, and titled “Guidance for Validating Jointly Required Performance Data Submitted under the Workforce Innovation and Opportunity Act (WIOA)”